namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 });
 ```

-- To know if your `startup` was the result of a HCP reload or not, we can take advantage of the fact that `Session`s (and `ReactiveDict`s) are preserved.
+- To know if your `startup` was the result of a HCP reload or not, we can take advantage of the fact that `Session`s (like `ReactiveDict`s) are preserved.

 ```js
 Meteor.startup(() => {